platformsh/platformsh-docs/sites/platform/src/languages/java/migration.md

 {{< note version="1" >}}

-As a single application, in the multi-app, you have the option to set load balancer to some or [all applications in the project cluster](https://community.platform.sh/t/how-to-configure-load-balancer-in-a-multiple-applications/554).
+You can load balance to some or [all applications in the project cluster](https://community.platform.sh/t/how-to-configure-load-balancer-in-a-multiple-applications/554).

 {{< /note >}}

 {{< note version="2" >}}
-As a single application, in the multi-app, you have the option to set load balancer to some or [all applications in the project cluster](https://community.platform.sh/t/how-to-configure-load-balancer-in-a-multiple-applications/554).
+You can load balance to some or [all applications in the project cluster](https://community.platform.sh/t/how-to-configure-load-balancer-in-a-multiple-applications/554).

 While the table above shows examples for Platform.sh rather than for {{% vendor/name %}}, the same rules apply with only slight changes in configuration.